Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     # chmod 1777 /mnt/tmp

 The primary goal of this dataset layout is to separate the OS from user data.
 This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
 This will be especially important if/when a `beadm` or similar utility is integrated.
 Since we are creating multiple datasets anyway, it is trivial to add some restrictions (for extra security) at the same time.
 The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

+Properties are inherited.
+If you want to create (for example) `rpool/var/lib` you may need to set `-o exec=on` manually (some apps, like Postfix, will need it).

 [We enable POSIX ACLs on /var/log for journald.](https://askubuntu.com/questions/970886/journalctl-says-failed-to-search-journal-acl-operation-not-supported) See the note above in the `zpool create` step about `xattr=sa` being Linux-specific.
 That said, even if you do not want `xattr=sa` for the whole pool, it is probably fine to use it for `/var/log`.